Agredo/CCSPredict.Net/README.md

 - **.NET 9**: The latest version of the .NET framework, providing improved performance and new features.
 - **ML.NET**: A machine learning framework for .NET that allows for the creation, training, and deployment of machine learning models.
 - **SciSharp STACK**: A collection of libraries for scientific computing in .NET, including NumSharp for numerical operations and TensorFlow.NET for deep learning.
+- **Indigo**: A cheminformatics toolkit for processing chemical structures.
+- **RDKit**: An open-source toolkit for cheminformatics, providing tools for working with chemical informatics, machine learning, and more.

 ## Supported Models
 CCSPredict.Net supports the following four models for CCS prediction: